LiamJCates/Programming-Notes/C++/Semantics/Lifetime.md

 An automatic object is allocated at the beginning of an enclosing code block, and it’s deallocated at the end.
 The enclosing block is the automatic object’s scope.
 Automatic objects are said to have automatic storage duration.
-Note that function parameters are automatic, even though notationally they appear outside the function body.
+Note that function parameters are automatic, even though rotationally they appear outside the function body.